 Level 3 qualifications gained since 2010 are based on working with non-pathological tissue and therefore require further training at level 4 and 5 in order to meet the requirements of the core curriculum.
 There are some level 3 qualifications obtained prior to 2010 which had more detailed content and the SMA can provide individual guidance for therapists with these qualification as to the further training or evidence necessary.

-ALONGSIDE THESE REQUIREMENTS, IT IS NECESSARY TO DEMONSTRATE AT LEAST 15 HOURS OF CPD IN THE PREVIOUS YEAR (recorded in CPDme) AND PROOF OF CURRENT PUBLIC LIABILITY INSURANCE (certificate uploaded to your membership profile).
+ALONGSIDE THESE REQUIREMENTS, IT IS NECESSARY TO DEMONSTRATE AT LEAST 15 HOURS OF CPD IN THE PREVIOUS YEAR AND PROOF OF CURRENT PUBLIC LIABILITY INSURANCE.
+Your current insurance certificate must be uploaded to your membership profile and you must attach evidence of your CPD in the form of certificates, reviews, self reflection etc. See SMA CPD information.